taraschuiko/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: January 31, 2018 (Example 1)
+### Day 0: January 31, 2018

 **Today's Progress**: Completed 22 Regex excercises on freeCodeCamp.

-**Thoughts:** I've been learning regex on JavaScript course I've been attending, but I decided to remid myself this chapter. i feel more confident in it now XD
+**Thoughts:** I've been learning regex on JavaScript course I've been attending, but I decided to remid myself this chapter.
+I feel more confident in it now XD

+### Day 1: February 1, 2018

+**Today's Progress**: Completed remaining Regex excercises on freeCodeCamp.
+Completed first 6 exercises on this repo https://github.com/taraschuiko/reactjs_koans

+**Thoughts:** I've been learning Vue.js for last 3 weeks, I liked it so much, but I decided to remind myself React a bit.
+And now I love both Vue and React more